Typically you'll tackle tree trimming for three reasons: safety, tree health and tree aesthetics. Pruning can accomplish many goals, including:

 When done in the worst possible way, heading cuts are known as topping.
-This is the most common pruning error and the most damaging to tree health.
+This is the most common trimming error and the most damaging to tree health.
 Topping reduces overall tree size by cutting branches and even the main trunk back to stubs.
 Topping can also occur naturally when heavy winds break the tallest growing point in a canopy.

 Topping removes significant portions of the leaf-bearing crown, which causes the tree to enter starvation mode.
 Many buds quickly produce shoots to replace the lost leaves.
 These shoots cluster together and are spindly, weak and prone to breaking in windstorms.
-They also require frequent pruning.
+They also require frequent trimming.

 The practice of topping creates large, gaping wounds that trees struggle to seal.
 These wounds form openings for decay or disease organisms, which can quickly move throughout a tree.
 Decaying stubs in turn create weak points in the branch structure.

 Topping (see photo above) is a terrible trimming practice.
 There are other trimming methods that reduce the height of a mature tree while protecting it and preserving its beauty, as shown in the illustration below.
 Contact a certified arborist for help.

 Make Proper Cuts

 To perform heading cuts on young branches, make the cut one-quarter inch above a lateral bud.
 Slope the cut down and away from the bud.

 To make thinning cuts on larger branches, cut outside the branch collar at a 45-to 60-degree angle to the branch bark ridge.